2024 Faculty

 Meganne Rosen

 Meganne Rosen is a painter and arts educator from Springfield, Missouri.
-She has a Master of Fine Arts (MFA) in painting from California College of the Arts (CCA), an additional master's degree in studio art and theory, and an undergraduate degree in art history.
-Rosen teaches in the Department of Fine Arts and Humanities at Ozarks Technical Community College and has an active studio practice.
+She has a Master of Fine Arts (MFA) in painting from California College of the Arts (CCA) in San Francisco, an additional master's degree in studio art and theory, and an undergraduate degree in art history.
+In addition to teaching full time, Rosen has an active studio practice.
+Locally, she is represented by OH Gallery at Obelisk Home, and creates a new body of work for a solo exhibition with them every other year or so.
+She has exhibited work nationally and internationally, been published in numerous art and literary publications, and enjoys partaking in the occasional artist residency when time allows.
+Her work explores entropy, artifice, consumerism, and her place in the lineage of abstraction in contemporary and modern painting and its relationship with installation art.
+Rosen teaches Art History I & II, Drawing I & II, and Portfolio Development in the Department of Fine Arts, Design, and Humanities at Ozarks Technical Community College.
 She has previously taught at Missouri State University, Drury University, CCA, and the Missouri Fine Arts Academy.
 Rosen has over ten years of collegiate teaching experience and is always excited for opportunities to work with gifted high school artists.

 Shauna Smith